ellje-23/Text-Predicter/README.md

 __To Run:__
 1. Download the project
-2. Run the 'SentimentAnalysis.java' file
+2. Run the 'AutocorrectDemo.java' file